ngnguyen1/ngnguyen.github.io/_posts/2016-07-04-writting-a-good-program.markdown

 ---
 layout: post
-title:  "How to writing a good program"
+title:  "How to writing a good programs"
 date:   2016-07-04 18:00:36 +0700
 categories: en
 tags: functional programming